-Pro: Predictable Business Flow
+Pro: It Offers Predictable Business Flow

 This is particularly important for small and new businesses, as regular cash income is something that many entrepreneurs struggle to establish.
 By implementing a subscription service, you immediately overcome the initial hurdle of finding repeat business and creating a stable economic floor for your company.

-A constant and renewable source of income isn't the only positive that comes with predictable business, either; you can develop better relationships with your customers as you interact with them on a more regular basis.
-This builds trust and loyalty and allows you to implement other customer-focused initiatives, such as reward schemes and programmes, thereby further solidifying your customer base.
+A constant and renewable source of income isn't the only positive that comes with predictable business, either: you can develop better relationships with your customers as you interact with them on a more regular basis.
+This builds trust and loyalty, and allows you to implement other customer-focused initiatives, such as reward schemes and programmes, thereby further solidifying your customer base.

 Depending on your industry, there are also logistical benefits to operating a subscription service.
 You can better predict how many products you will be shipping (and the exact dates you will be sending them), enabling your inventory and staffing needs to be more efficiently managed.
 The more you know about what your business will be doing in both the short and the long term, the more you can do to be ready for it.

-Con: Cancellation Risks and Cost of Maintaining Value
+Con: There Are Cancellation and Cost Risks

 Of course, on the flip side, the biggest risk of a subscription model is what is known as churn: the percentage of subscribers who will cancel their subscription within a given period.
 No matter how well-structured your service is, there will always be customers who decide to leave, for a whole variety of reasons beyond your control.